-This DIY St. Patrick’s Day Plaque is a stunning decoration you’ll love to display every year!
+This vintage leprechaun St. Patrick’s Day decor is a stunning decoration you’ll love to display every year!
 There are many steps involved but they are easy!
 You can make this in an afternoon.
 Or a morning.
 Let’s get started!

 This post contains Amazon affiliate links.
 When you click on them and shop on Amazon, you’re supporting my blog with absolutely no cost to you.
 I get a few pennies, which I put right back into the cost of running this blog.
 I truly appreciate your support!

 - small unfinished wood paddle

 - acrylic craft paint (I used Americana Acrylic Whispering Turquoise)

 - metallic glazes (I used DecoArt Metallic Glazes in Dark Patina and Renaissance Brown)

 - paint brush

 - sea sponge or cosmetic sponge

 - vintage leprechaun image (or image of your choosing)

 - Mod Podge Matte Acrylic Sealer Spray